A Blog by International Students at Leiden University

 My name is Sepi and I’m Iranian-German.
-One of the best things that I learned, while living in Leiden, is appreciation for the little things such as taking a walk along the canal and experiecing the calming effect of water.
+One of the best things that I learned, while living in Leiden, is appreciation for the little things such as taking a walk along the canal and experiencing the calming effect of water.
 In my free time I like to sit by the docks, think about my pug Coco, oreo cookies, psychology & society…oh, and the brain isn’t too bad of a subject either!
-Since I was growing up in-between cultures, I’d like to impart some of my knowledge, ideas and experiences with you guys and shed light on the challenges and opportunities of living abroad as an international.
-My mantra is: let’s focus on the solution, not the problem :)
+Since I grew up in-between cultures, I’d like to impart some of my knowledge, ideas and experiences with you guys and shed light on the challenges and opportunities of living abroad as an international.
+My mantra is: let’s focus on the solution, not the problem

 Course: Liberal Arts and Sciences: Global Challenges

 Favourite Dutch Food: pancakes with stroop, olliebollen and kaassouflet (can’t decide!)

 Favourite Dutch Place: The Dunes in Meijendel and the national park Hoge Veluwe

 Goedemorgen, Ik ben Thomas uit Duitsland!

 … ok, I come from a small town in Bayern, Germany and just started with my Bachelor at Leiden University College in The Hague!

 I would consider myself an “all-rounder”, because you can find me involved nearly everywhere: music, sports, scouts, volunteering, organizing, travelling, chilling out, socializing, checking out new things… are only some examples of my every-day hobbies… Leiden, The Hague, Holland, beach, cheese, dutch, my dream study program… it’s just amazing to be here.
 Therefore, I would like to share some of my experiences of the exciting student life here in The Netherlands with you.

 I hope you enjoy our stories!
 Tot Ziens

 cheers and beers,